 Joining Dan will be Jill Skupin Burkholder and Daniel Rosca, a Romanian photographer and guide, whose expertise will keep the expedition flowing smoothly.
 Daniel coordinates all aspects of the trip, ensuring that the days are packed with local experiences that show the full character of the country.
 All three group leaders will be at your side providing photographic know-how, experience and a light-hearted approach to sharing friendship and making memories during this winter adventure.

-Four nights will be at the family-run, rural guesthouse in Vadu Izei while we fill our days visiting a variety of locations including small villages where we'll see carolers wandering from house to house and see locals at the market doing last minute purchases before Christmas; the "Merry Cemetery" of Sapanta (unique for its crosses with lively colors and comical poems of the deceased); the nearby town, Sighet, known for its large Jewish community in the past and a former communist prison, now an historically enlightening museum.
+Four nights will be in the Maramures at a rural guesthouse while we fill our days visiting a variety of locations including small villages like Vadu Izei where we'll see carolers wandering from house to house and see locals at the market doing last minute purchases before Christmas; the "Merry Cemetery" of Sapanta (unique for its crosses with lively colors and comical poems of the deceased); the nearby town, Sighet, known for its large Jewish community in the past and a former communist prison, now an historically enlightening museum.

 The next location for two nights is the Bucovina region where we will explore two UNESCO World Heritage Sites, the painted monasteries, Moldovita Monastery and Sucevita Monastery, located in natural winter settings.
 Also, we'll have the opportunity to photograph one of Romania's narrow-gauge steam trains in the forest landscape.